-Any student serving as a reservist in the armed forces who is called up for duty should contact the Registrar to explore potential options to continue or terminate their current enrollment.
-The Registrar along with the Academic Deans will first explore ways to assist the student in completing his/her classes.
+Any student serving as a reservist in the armed forces who is called up for duty should contact the Vice President for Student Services to explore potential options to continue or terminate their current enrollment.
+The Vice President for Student Services along with the Academic Deans will first explore ways to assist the student in completing his/her classes.
 If this is not feasible or viable, the College will offer the student a tuition waiver for a subsequent semester when they return from active duty.
-Documentation of the waiver will be maintained with the students' permanent record.
-To ensure that NMJC is more than fair in its policies regarding military absences, NMJC will process refunds that go beyond our normal school refunds - on a case by case basis.
-A student called up for active duty should contact the Registrar in person or by writing before the end of the enrollment period.
+Documentation of the waiver will be maintained with the students' student's permanent recordrecords.
+To ensure that NMJC is more than fair in its policies regarding military absences, NMJC will process refunds that go beyond its normal school refunds -on a case by casecase by case basis.
+A student called up for active duty should contact the Vice President for Student Services in person or by writing before the end of the enrollment period.
 The student will need to provide a copy of their orders.